 Workers for agriculture

-A range of temporary visas allow visa holders to work in the agricultural sector, including the Working Holiday Maker program, the Seasonal Worker Programme, the Pacific Labour Scheme, and the Student, Temporary Graduate, SHEV and TPV visa categories.
+A range of temporary visas allow visa holders to work in the agricultural sector, including the Working Holiday Maker program, the Pacific Australia Labour Mobility (PALM) scheme, and the Student, Temporary Graduate, SHEV and TPV visa categories.

 Migrant workers in Australia are covered by the same workplace laws, entitlements and protections as Australians and must have the right to work on their visa.
 Employers can check prospective employee work rights through